Megan Rapinoe: Youth career

+College career

-Rapinoe and her sister attended the University of Portland in Portland, Oregon.
-The Rapinoe twins almost committed to Santa Clara University before choosing to play for the Portland Pilots on full scholarships.
+The Rapinoe twins attended the University of Portland in Portland, Oregon.
+They almost committed to Santa Clara University before choosing to play for the Portland Pilots on full scholarships.
 Rapinoe played in the 2004 FIFA U-19 Women's World Championship in 2004, where the United States finished third.
-The result was that she did not play college soccer in that year.

-In 2005, as a freshman, Rapinoe helped the Pilots to an undefeated season and the NCAA Division I Women's Soccer Championship.
-During the College Cup quarterfinal against Notre Dame, she scored twice and served one assist, helping the Pilots win 3–1 and advance in the College Cup.
-During the College Cup final against UCLA, she scored one goal and served an assist helping the Pilots win 4–0.
+As a freshman, Rapinoe helped the Pilots to an undefeated season and the NCAA Division I Women's Soccer Championship.
+During the College Cup quarterfinal against Notre Dame, she scored twice and served one assist as the Pilots won 3–1.
+During the College Cup final against UCLA, she contributed one goal and one assist in the Pilots' 4–0 victory.
 She was named NSCAA First Team All-American and was on the Soccer America First Team Freshman All-America.
-Rapinoe made the NCAA Women's Soccer Championship All Tournament Team and was the West Coast Conference Freshman of the Year.
+She made the NCAA Women's Soccer Championship All Tournament Team and was the West Coast Conference Freshman of the Year.
 She was also named to the All-West Coast Conference First Team and the All-West Coast Conference Freshman Team.
-Rapinoe played and started all 25 games as an attacking midfielder, scoring 15 goals and adding 13 assists for 43 points—ranking fifth for freshman point totals in the school's history.
-That year, she also scored seven game-winning goals.
+Rapinoe started in all 25 games of the season as an attacking midfielder, scoring 15 goals—including seven game-winning goals—and serving 13 assists for 43 points, the fifth-highest point total for a freshman in the school's history.

-"I know this sounds weird, but getting hurt was one of the best things that ever happened to me.
-It really gave me a different perspective.
-Before, everything was going how it was supposed to be and I wasn't really appreciative of what I was doing and what it took to be there.
-The injury grounded me in a lot of different ways.
-The rehab process makes you stronger on all fronts, mentally and physically.
-I feel stronger and a better person for it.
-I would never wish it on anyone, but I don't wish I could take it back."